usnistgov/WIPP/data/Test-Workflow/README.md

 - Task name: feat
 - Input Images: start typing "{{ small-fluoro-test-assemb.output }}" and select this collection from the list
 - Input names pattern: .*.ome.tif
-- Input Partitions (masks): start typing "{{ small-fluoro-test-seg.output }}" and select this collection from the list
+- Input Partitions (masks): start typing "{{ small-fluoro-test-label.output }}" and select this collection from the list
 - Mask names pattern: .*.ome.tif
 - Features: select a few features from the list by clicking "Add" to add a new feature (for example, Area, Mean, Standard Deviation and Skewness)